ABF22/FirstHACK/README.md

 # FirstHACK -athon

-##Server side
-- Debugging on update still needed.
-- searching via date and time
-- listing them by recent

-##client side
-- needs to be made

 ## How to install the required libraries
 - `npm init - y`
 - `npm install cors express pg dotenv`